feature-image

 Watch What’s Trending Now!

 That decision could stem from his recent candid confession.
 “That’s (about the dream of returning) something I contemplate every day,” Tatum said on “The Pivot Podcast” when asked how much he thinks about how he will fit back in when he returns.
 “More so about the team.”
-His thought process for the team stems from the fact that Boston already racked up 29 wins and carved an identity without him.
+His thought process for the team stems from the fact that Boston has already racked up 29 wins and has carved out an identity without him.
 That’s raised a lot of questions in his mind as he recovers from the Achilles’ injury.

 ADVERTISEMENT

 “There obviously could be some challenges.
 And it is a thought: Do I come back?
 Should I wait?
 It’s something that I honestly, recently, in the last two weeks or so just kind of contemplate every single day.”
-Tatum is apparently considering these multiple factors in evaluating his return.
-Everyone thought Tatum would make a quick recovery from his Achilles surgery, but things have changed.

 ADVERTISEMENT